 Once a slave ship made it to the Caribbean, the cargo of slaves would be sold at auction.
 Slaves would have to be prepared first.
 The healthier they appeared to be, the higher the price they would fetch.

 Their skin was rubbed with oil to make them appear healthy.
 Flogging scars on the backs of unruly slaves were filled with tar to hide the signs of an ‘undisciplined’ slave.
 Older slaves often had their heads shaved to hide signs of grey hairs and make them appear younger.

 Different factors affected the price:

 There were two methods of selling the slaves.

-In the auction, an auctioneer sold the slaves individually or in lots (as a group), with the slaves being sold to the highest bidder.
+Auction - An auctioneer sold the slaves individually or in lots (as a group), with the slaves being sold to the highest bidder.

-The other method was the scramble.
-Here the slaves were kept together in an enclosure.
+Scramble - Here the slaves were kept together in an enclosure.
 Buyers paid the captain a fixed sum beforehand.